arfc/2021-park-moltres-benchmark/README.md

 of revisions should be covered in a separate TeX file.

-The `python` directory holds all output data files from the Moltres simulations and the python scripts for postprocessing and generating the plots for the journal article.
+The `python` directory holds all of the output data files from the Moltres simulations and the python scripts for postprocessing and generating the plots for the journal article.